bekk/bekk-christmas/post/opensource/wip-interview-with-olivier-tassinari.md

 title: 'WIP: Interview with Olivier Tassinari'
 ingress: >-
   Today's interview is with [@olivtassinari](https://twitter.com/olivtassinari).
-  Oliviero is a web developer and the co-creator of [Material-UI](https://material-ui.com/).
+  Olivier is a web developer and the co-creator of [Material-UI](https://material-ui.com/).
 ---
 The questions below came from a simple question we asked ourselves: